Do You Suffer from Severe Anxiety? | It's Probably Due to Overthinking

 The Dangers Of Overthinking

 Thinking too much about things isn’t just a nuisance; it can take a serious toll on your well-being.
-Research finds that dwelling on your shortcomings, mistakes, and problems increase your risk of mental-health problems.
+Research finds that dwelling on your shortcomings, mistakes, and problems increases your risk of mental-health problems.
 And as your mental health declines, your tendency to ruminate increases, leading to a vicious cycle that is hard to break.Continue reading by clicking the link below: